Sheetpan Salmon and Potatoes With Veggies

 - 1½ teaspoon dijon mustard

-- 1 tsp sriracha or any garlic chili sauce
+- 1 teaspoon sriracha or any garlic chili sauce

-- Lemon slices and fresh chopped parsley for serving
+- Lemon slices and fresh chopped fresh parsley for serving

 - Drizzle asparagus and tomatoes with remaining 2 tablespoon olive oil, season with salt and pepper to taste